Chapter 6: The View Layer Contract

 The View-ViewModel contract:

-- ViewModels expose observables and commands
+- ViewModels expose signals and commands

-- Views subscribe to observables and invoke commands
+- Views read signals and invoke commands

 - Views handle framework-specific concerns (routing, animations, accessibility)